crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 > 3. Open the file and replace the word "is" with the word "was".
 How many keystrokes does it take to make this replacement in the editor?
 > 4. Use regex search to find all sentences that have the pattern `\w+ better than \w+.`.
 Replace it with `is awesome!`.
 > 5. Use Alt+ ↑ / ↓ to move the line "Readability counts." to the top.

-**Running and testing code** - Now that we finally know our way around the editor it’s time to write and test some code!
-Here we’ll go through a few exercises that let you test the code you’ve written in the previous exercise and debug it.

 ### [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense)